 A developer always uses a localhost to develop a website because there are a lot of changes and previews involved in the process of website designing.

 I understand that a website is the main part of your business and thus you want to give it the best look.
 Many people, especially bloggers like to customize their website a lot so that their website can give the best possible number of sales and thus a lot of editing and previewing is involved in this process.
 So investing money just in testing or developing your website isn’t a good idea and thus localhost comes handy for them.

 Since quick loading is another factor for ranking nowadays, people work a lot in optimizing their website for performance.
 They optimize the website so that it generates a lesser amount of requests, load instantly and have the minimum amount of coding.

 All these processes need a lot of testing, and so localhost is the best option.

-Many people visit my blogs daily, and many of them have the same question as for how they can move their WordPress website from localhost to live server?.
+Many people visit my blogs daily, and many of them have the same question as for how they can move WordPress site from localhost to live server?.
 So I thought to write a detailed post of this.

 Given below is a complete guide to moving WordPress Site From Local Host To Cpanel

 After you finish up the designing process of your website, the next process is to Move WordPress Site to the live server.
 So, let’s see how to do it.